adrien2p/medusa-extender/docs/modules/loaders_middlewares_loader.md

 ▸ **middlewaresLoader**(`app`, `container`, `middlewares`): `void`

 **`internal`**
-Register custom middlewares into the middlewareRegistery.
+Register custom middlewares into medusa middleware service to be applied at the right moment.

 #### Parameters